nova-video-player/aos-avos/doc/audio_speed_atempo_architecture.md

 3. Confirm no `RST_TO_TS_DELTA` applied when `using_atempo` is true
 4. Check `atempo_commit_arm` / `atempo_commit_apply` ordering and that commits
    usually log `atempo_rst_anchor ... state=0 flipped=1`
+5. Check `at_ledger_omap` during dense logging.
+Large differences from the live Option A estimate are expected only around wrapper-FIFO lead; map misses should remain rare and fall back cleanly.
-5. After seek/flush during a ramp, verify deferred sentinel commits do not drain against an empty ledger
+6. After seek/flush during a ramp, verify deferred sentinel commits do not drain against an empty ledger
-6. Confirm the FFmpeg atempo patch is present when building this path
+7. Confirm the FFmpeg atempo patch is present when building this path

 ### Audio Quality Issues
 1. Verify filter graph rebuilds correctly on speed changes